EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 #### getBeacons with campaignId

-Returns list of beacons associated with provided campaign id.
+Returns a list of beacons associated with a campaign id.

 Method